 Here are links to recent papers on the Aharonov-Bohm effect, Jupiter's unearthly jets, and Turbulence without cascades.
-Regarding Jupiter, our arguments for deep-plus-shallow jets, following Dowling and Ingersoll, have been rather well vindicated by evidence from the Juno spacecraft!
+Regarding Jupiter, our arguments for deep-plus-shallow jets, building on those of Dowling and Ingersoll, have been rather well vindicated by evidence from the Juno spacecraft!

 Related to all this is a point raised in the last of Professor V. S. Ramachandran's wonderful Reith Lectures in 2003.
 On hearing the lectures, I was moved to post here an `Einsteinian footnote' to what was said in the lecture about the ancient problems of `self', `consciousness', and `free will', and the possibility of a solution `staring at us all along'...
 Basic to it all, though often overlooked, is combinatorial largeness.
 This includes the unimaginably large number of ways for complex systems to go wrong, a point familiar to computer programmers.

 The Earth system is a very complex system indeed but there are some simple, hard facts about it that need wider recognition today.
 And we scientists haven't pointed them out clearly enough until recently.
 These facts concern the gas carbon dioxide (CO2) and its role in climate, very different from the role played by water vapour.
 My latest attempt to get the issues clearly stated is in the Postlude to the abovementioned new book.